-- Completion of B.S. degree in Exercise Science/ Pre-Athletic Training from Adrian College. - The B. S. degree requires completion of Adrian College requirements, Exercise Science core, Exercise Science cognates, Pre-Athletic Training core, Pre-Athletic Training cognates, and up to 50% of total credits from the Athletic Training Graduate core. - Completion of remaining credits of Athletic Training Graduate Core (see retention and probation criteria for more specific information) - Completion of ESAT595 and 596 with a minimum grade of C.
+- Completion of B.S. degree program in Exercise Science / Pre-Athletic Training from Adrian College - Completion of remaining credits of Athletic Training Graduate Core (see retention and probation criteria for more specific information)

 Note: Students who have completed all undergraduate requirements for Exercise Science / Pre-Athletic Training who opt not to continue with the post-graduate portion of the program may earn a B.S. in Exercise Science/Pre-Athletic Training upon completion of the capstone course ESAT404.